History of Sicily: Early 20th century and Fascist period

 The Sicilian mafia during fascism was fought by the government of Benito Mussolini, who sent the island in 1924 the prefect Cesare Mori.

 These were gradually able to extend their influence across all sectors over much of the island (and many of its operatives also emigrated to other countries, particularly the United States).
-After Mussolini came to power in the 1920s, he launched a fierce crackdown on organized crime, but they recovered quickly following the Allied invasion of Sicily in July 1943, during World War II, once the Allies freed imprisoned Mafia leaders under the mistaken notion that they were political prisoners.
+After Mussolini came to power in the 1920s, he launched a fierce crackdown on organized crime, but they recovered quickly following the Allied invasion of Sicily in July 9-10 1943, during World War II, once the Allies freed the imprisoned Mafia leaders under the mistaken notion that they were political prisoners.

 Although Sicily fell to the Allied armies with relatively little fighting, the German and Italian forces escaped to the mainland largely intact.
 Control of Sicily gave the Allies a base from which to advance northward through Italy.
 Furthermore, it proved a valuable training ground for large-scale amphibious operations-lessons that would be essential for the invasion of Normandy.